 In the opinion of management, all adjustments, consisting only of normal recurring accruals considered necessary for a fair presentation, have been included in the accompanying unaudited financial statements.
-Operating results for the three month period ended March 31, 2012 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
+Operating results for the three and nine month periods ended September 30, 2012 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
 For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K/A for the fiscal year ended December 31, 2011 filed with the Securities and Exchange Commission on March 15, 2012.